IggyTwiggy/background-gradient/README.md

 - figure out why some styles won't work with button such as text formatting, border formatting;
 - put all the formatting for the button in the separate function rBtnStyle();
 - fix mouse enter and mouse leave events;
-- add text gradient to the <h1> opposite the background gradient colors which changes on click;
+- add text gradient to the h1 element opposite the background gradient colors which changes on click;
 - clear randomColors() function code;